SamuelSwartzberg/flashcardifying_text_temp/inf.md

 caps lock|makes all latin characters generate uppercase characters but not alternate characters shift lock|acts as shift was continuously pressed, that is, generates both uppercase and alternate characters respectively

-On ⟮c:13;windows⟯ under ⟮c:14;certain keyboard layouts⟯, ⟮h:14;e.g. ((c:15;::AZERTY and QWERTZ⟯,)) the ⟮c:16;caps lock key⟯ ⟮c:17;acts as shift lock⟯, ⟮h:gb;however not on ((c:18;::mac⟯, and ⟮c:19;there is no setting to make it so⟯, making ⟮c:20;any solution requiring scripting via Hammerspoon or Karabiner⟯.))
+On ⟮c:13;windows⟯ under ⟮c:14;certain keyboard layouts⟯, ⟮h:14;e.g. ⟮c:15;AZERTY and QWERTZ⟯,⟯ the ⟮c:16;caps lock key⟯ ⟮c:17;acts as shift lock⟯, ⟮h:gb;however not on ⟮c:18;mac⟯, and ⟮c:19;there is no setting to make it so⟯, making ⟮c:20;any solution requiring scripting via Hammerspoon or Karabiner⟯.⟯
-Many operating systems support ⟮c:21;typing 'normal' characters⟯ by ⟮c:22;pressing shift⟯ when in ⟮c:23;capslock / shiftlock mode⟯⟮h:gb;, however, not ((c:24;::mac⟯)).
+Many operating systems support ⟮c:21;typing 'normal' characters⟯ by ⟮c:22;pressing shift⟯ when in ⟮c:23;capslock / shiftlock mode⟯⟮h:gb;, however, not ⟮c:24;mac⟯⟯.

 ##### types of keys